hapax/hapax.github.io/assets/mindjam.md

 #### Brainjamor

 <!-- The point of eternal recurrence is to optimise reflective stability.-->
-In contrast, brainjam does not posit that time is cyclic.
+In contrast to eternal recurrence, brainjam does not posit that time is cyclic.
 Instead, we get one life, which we are doomed to live, moment by moment, in perpetuity.
 <!-- Although the details differ from eternal recurrence, the implications
 are the same: you will live forever, but this particular life, so make